sg-hk/ccq/README.md

 the command line nature of the tool allows for easy piping and integration in a language learning workflow

 to do:
-- card creation utility
+- card creation
+- flash card deck browser
-- add -h flag and/or man page
+- man page
+- Makefile with the necessary files and compilation args
 - fsrs scheduler